What does Elope mean in 2023? Maybe not what you think.

 While it is true that elopements usually involve much less planning, there is still some planning involved.

-The average time spent planning an elopement is usually between 4 and 10 months, although it is totally possible to plan your elopement in as little as a couple of weeks.
+The average time spent planning an elopement is usually between 4 and 10 months, although it is totally possible to plan your elopement in as little as a couple of weeks or even days.

 Myth 6: Guests at elopements

 I frequently see a lot of confusion about whether you can have guests at your elopement.
 So I’ll clear this one up.